AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

     client packages from your local clone of the source code.
 However, the latest version of the OpenCue source code might include changes that are incompatible with the pre-build OpenCue images of Cuebot and RQD on Docker Hub used in the sanbox environment.
-To install from source, run the `sandbox/sandbox/install-client-sources.sh` script.{{% /alert %}}
+To install from source, run `sandbox/install-client-sources.sh`.{{% /alert %}}

 ## Testing the sandbox environment